ReinX24/attendace-webpage-design/README.md

 ## Professor Pages

-If the user logs in as a professor, they will be shown their photo, name, current events, their classes, and more.
+If the user logs in as a professor, they will be shown their photo, name, current events, classes, and more.

-[professor_account](professor/professor_account.html)
+2 Pages: Events and Classes [professor_account](professor/professor_account.html)

 The professor could request to create an event, this request will be approved